Tourists hoping to see Arizona falls forced out by flooding - KESQ

 From Supai to Sedona, several areas of northern Arizona have been slammed this week by storms.
 The resulting snow combined with snowmelt at higher elevations has wreaked havoc on highways, access roads and even city streets.

-The flooding of the Havasupai campground comes as the tribe just reopened access to its majestic blue-green Havasu Falls — the most famous of the Havasupai waterfalls — for the first time since March 2020.
+The flooding of the Havasupai campground comes as the tribe reopened access last month to its reservation and various majestic blue-green waterfalls — for the first time since March 2020.
 The tribe opted to close to protect its members from the coronavirus.
 Officials then decided to extend the closure through last year’s tourism season.

 At the beginning of this year, President Joe Biden approved a disaster declaration initiated by the Havasupai Tribe, freeing up funds for flood damage sustained in October.
 Flooding at that time had destroyed several bridges and left downed trees on trails necessary for tourists and transportation of goods into Supai Village.